system-f/fp-course/README.markdown

 invoke `:reload` and then `test` in a single action:

     >> :test test_List
+    >> :test headOrTest

 #### doctest

-The doctest tests are a mirror of the tasty tests that reside in comments alongside the code.
+The doctest tests are a mirror of the tests that reside in comments alongside the code.
 They are not executable, but examples can be copied into GHCI.
 Examples begin with `>>>` while properties begin with `prop>`.

 ### Progression